2026 Artisan Tour of Kyushu Japan

 Day 2: Fukuoka

-Silk textiles from China were first introduced to Kyushu by merchants 800 years ago and over time evolved into a distinct style of Japanese textile known as “Hakata-ori”.
+The next visit is about the fascinating world of Japanese textiles, in particular "Hataka-ori" silk kimono fabric.
+Silk textiles from China were first introduced to Kyushu 800 years ago and evolved into a distinct style known as “Hakata-ori”.
 Highly regarded, Hakata-ori was used as a tribute gift for Tokyo’s ruling elite during feudal times and remains popular today for its historical legacy, ribbed texture and lustrous finish.
+Today you will visit one of Japan’s oldest weaving companies, and have the chance to observe master craftsmen at work behind hand-operated and mechanised looms, also learn about design motifs and colours that trace back to the Song Dynasty of China (960 - 1279).

-After ramen lunch, which Hakata is very famous for, you are taken on a guided tour of the historic streets of Hakata’s old town, learning more about its intriguing past and textile traditions.
+After ramen lunch, which Hakata is famous for, you are taken on a guided tour of the historic streets of Hakata’s old town, learning more about its intriguing past and textile traditions.
 You stroll past machiya townhouses once busy weaving hubs, and wander the grounds of ancient temples and shrines.

 Over a welcome dinner tonight you have your first chance to try Kyushu’s celebrated seafood, freshly caught from local waters!